 From time to time, we may publish interim data, including interim top-line results or preliminary results from our clinical trials.
 Interim data and results from our clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Preliminary or top-line results also remain subject to audit, validation and verification procedures that may result in the final data being materially different from the interim and preliminary data we previously published.
-As a result, interim and preliminary or interim data and final data could significantly harm our business prospects and may cause the trading price of our common stock to fluctuate significantly.
+As a result, interim and preliminary data may not be predictive of final results and should be viewed with caution until the final data are available.
+Differences between preliminary or interim data and final data could significantly harm our business prospects and may cause the trading price of our common stock to fluctuate significantly.